VitalizeINC/Rhymo-Backend/API_DOCUMENTATION.md

 ### 5. Verify Email
 **POST** `/verify-email`

-Verify user's email address using the verification code.
+Complete the registration process by verifying the email address and creating the user account.

 **Request Body:**
 ```json